Jon4OS/AutoClick/README.md

 # AutoClick for Fabric

-AutoClick is a automatic clicker that is integrated into Minecraft.
+AutoClick is an automatic clicker that is integrated into Minecraft.
 Right now it is fairly new, fairly basic and only has a single function - it hits every time your weapon cooldown runs out.

 While it is inspired by tools like [AutoHotKey] and intended for AFKing at mob farms or similar, some may consider its use "cheating."
 See the note on cheating below.

 ## Setup
-After installing Fabric, download the AutoClick jar from the [Releases tab][Releases]and copy it into your mods folder.
+After installing Fabric, download the AutoClick jar from the [Releases tab][Releases] and copy it into your mods folder.
 You will also need to have Fabric API in your mods folder as this mod depends on it.

 ## Setup for development
 Run the following command: